near-examples/auctions-tutorial/contract-ts/01-basic-auction/README.md

 The contract is a simple auction where you can place bids, view the highest bid, and claim the tokens at the end of the auction.

 This repo showcases the basic anatomy of a contract including how to store data in a contract, how to update the state, and then how to view it.
-It also shows you how to use environment variables and macros.
+It also looks at how to use environment variables and macros.
 We have also written sandbox test the contract locally.

 ---